pdxdave/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+   I learned thatexpress is a Javascript framework that sits on top of the NodeJS webserver.
+It also adds extra functionality like routing and middlware support.

 - [ ] Describe Middleware?
+   Middleware is the functions thatget the request and repsonse objects.
+Middleware can be used for logging in requests and security through authentication

 - [ ] Describe a Resource?
+   A resource is an boject with a type, associated data, relationships to other resources, and a set of methods that operate on it.
+When designing a RESTful Web API, everything is a resource.
+Each resource is accessible through a uniq URI.
+Managemment of resources is done via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?
+   Well, it woud be possible to add error-handling middlware to the server.
+   One could create a middlware function and then use it like middleware or inline.
+We've been doing this with something like

+   res.status(201).json({ message: "The content was added succesfully" })

 - [ ] How can we partition our application into sub-applications?

+   By no means is this a technical explanation, but this is how I think of sub-applications.
+Sub-applications sit under the umbrella of the main application.
+For instance, we may have a url that pulls up some posts (starting from the root): /api/posts/ Each post may have an id associated with it, so we'd have /api/posts/:id
+   Using that id we may be able to pull up additional material such as messages associated with that id; for instance, /api/posts/:id/messages This ishow I understand sub-applications

 ## Project Setup